GInxh/GInxh.github.io/_posts/2018-04-18-high-performance-priority-queues-and-ruby.md

 In the above test, the insertions are being loaded onto the element queue with 8 byte integers.
 This means I can load about 2 million integers into my element based priority queue, give or take some for the overhead of the class, before ruby triggers more memory allocation.

-You can change `RUBY_GC_MALLOC_LIMIT`, and you should tailor this limit to the size of your program or Rails application.
-Increasing `RUBY_GC_MALLOC_LIMIT` for both would scale down the performance discrepency between the two, but not eliminate it.
+You can increase `MALLOC_INCREASE_BYTES_LIMIT` up to 32MB, and you should tailor this limit to the size of your program or Rails application.
+Increasing `MALLOC_INCREASE_BYTES_LIMIT` for both would scale down the performance discrepency between the two, but not eliminate it.

 ###### delayed heap ordering